brodykenrick/gratis/README.md

 These are example programs that will compile and run on the following platforms:

 0. Arduino Uno
+The thermo demo and a new demo are added under EPD_GFX as examples (so they will be picked up in Arduino IDE)

 The following should still work but have not been tested.